BarishNamazov/barish.me/src/content/blog/2025-10-04-linguistics-of-package-managers-cli.md

 title: "Linguistics of Package Managers (Part 1): CLI"
 description:
-  Package managers use different words for identical operations, or the same words for different operations, revealing competing philosophies about whether commands should prioritize discoverability or composition.
-These syntactic choices encode deeper assumptions about users, workflows, trust, and what operations deserve their own vocabulary.
+  Package managers use different words for identical operations, or the same words for different operations.
+The syntactic choices we see reflect on deeper assumptions about users, workflows, trust, and what operations deserve their own vocabulary.
 date: 2025-10-04
 ---